CURRENT WORKS > The Upwellings

 Technical Development

-By merging the ancient, deeply rooted craft of the Cyanotype with the digital AI realm, I explore the social relevance of the accumulation of time across life and technology.
+By merging the 19th-century craft of the cyanotype with contemporary AI workflows, The Upwellings explores the social relevance of time across both human life and technological evolution.

-The slow, primal craft of the historical cyanotype process (which relies on fundamental forces like sunlight and water) grounds the work in elemental truth and the weight of history.
-Conversely, by actively inserting the diversity of female form into AI systems, the project forces a confrontation with the very technology with the potential to erase or build authenticity.
-The use of digital/AI image generation/treatment is a deliberate conceptual choice: it represents the velocity of modern visual culture and acts as the critical mirror where ageism is currently being codified into new technologies.
-This powerful tension between the old (truth) and the new (potential bias) is central to the work's critique and physicality.
+The slow, primal craft of the historical cyanotype process—which relies on fundamental forces like sunlight, chemistry, and water—grounds the work in elemental truth.
+Conversely, by actively inserting the diversity of the mature female form back into the datasphere, the project forces a confrontation with the very technology threatening to erase it.
+The use of AI is a deliberate conceptual choice: it acts as a critical mirror showing how ageism is currently being codified into future technologies.

 The Upwellings is rooted in courage, not fear: aging represents the full realization of lived experience and an authority that transcends trend, and new technology in art must be engaged because it is the arena where the future of visual culture is currently being decided.
-Both are evolutionary forces that demand active, informed participation and dialogue, inviting us to move beyond binary reactions and develop policies and practices that protect authentic representation.
+Both are evolutionary forces that demand active, informed participation and dialogue, inviting us to move beyond binary reactions and develop policies and practices that protect authentic representation and agency in the tools we use to create our art.

 The Activation of Phase Two (2026)

-Phase Two is coming to life through the participation of nearly 40 women—mentors and leaders who have fundamentally shaped my path.
+Phase Two is coming to life through the participation of nearly 40 women—mentors, leaders and constants who have shaped our social fabric (and fundamentally inspired my journey).

 • Ethical Portraiture: Each portrait is a collaborative narrative.
 I have invited women with established public profiles alongside those whose vital labor as mothers and caregivers has anchored our communities.
 This series also honours those denied formal education by an era of male-preference, elevating domestic stewardship to its rightful status.